Skip to main content

 How to think about strong versus partial records

-A strong record usually has a clear identity, a company match, recent activity, and enough contact or firmographic data to support action.
+A strong record has a clear identity, strong context, and enough detail to support action right away.

-A partial record may still be useful for prioritization, reporting, suppression, or audience building even if it is not ready for direct outreach.
+A partial record can still be useful for prioritization, reporting, suppression, or audience building.

 Why quality can vary